Difference Between Journal and Ledger

 3. It is prepared out of transaction proofs such as vouchers, receipts, bills, etc.

-4. A journal is not balanced.
+4. A journal is not balanced like a ledger.

 6. It may be subdivided into a cash book, a sales day book, sales return day book, purchases day book, purchases return day book, B/R Book, B/P Book, Petty Cash Book.

 Related Topic – What is a Compound Journal Entry?

 1. A ledger is an accounting book in which all similar transactions related to a particular person or thing are maintained in a summarized form.

 2. It is known as the principal book of accounting or the book of final entry.

 3. It is prepared with the help of a journal itself, therefore, it is the immediate step after recording a journal.

 4. Except for nominal accounts, all ledger accounts are balanced to find the net result.

 5. The procedure of recording in a ledger is known as posting.